Is Your Walking Speed Telling You Something?

 • If there’s a limit to how long you can keep up a brisk pace, try intervals.
 Walk quickly for a few minutes then more slowly for the next interval.

 Walking on two legs is one of humankind’s great gifts.
 Not many creatures can do it, and even fewer do it as well as we do.
 As we age, we may not walk quite as fast.
-However, walking can still be a pleasure as well as a measure of our overall health.
+However, walking can still be a pleasure as well as an indicator of our overall health.